Mert-Tas/Binary-Decoder/README.md

 ---

-🧠 Design Notes
+## 🧠 Design Notes

-- The decoder is implemented as a proper Python package
+* The decoder is implemented as a proper Python package
-- Imports are explicit and environment-independent
+* Imports are explicit and environment-independent
-- Test data paths are resolved using pathlib
+* Test data paths are resolved using `pathlib`
-- Validation logic can be enabled without breaking the main pipeline
+* Validation logic can be enabled without breaking the main pipeline

-These choices reflect production-oriented engineering practices.
+These choices reflect **production-oriented engineering practices**.

+---

-📌 Notes
+## 📌 Notes

-- Basic input validation is applied (invalid distances are skipped)
+* Basic input validation is applied (invalid distances are skipped)
-- The solution is structured for readability and testability
+* The solution is structured for readability and testability
-- Unit tests are primarily for validation and CI, not visualization
+* Unit tests are primarily for validation and CI, not visualization
-- The project can be easily extended with performance or fuzz tests
+* The project can be easily extended with performance or fuzz tests

 ### Validation